Updated: Mar 1

 Can vitamins keep breast cancer from coming back?

 No vitamins or supplements have been shown to decrease the risk of breast cancer recurrence as of yet.
-However, many of the vitamins outlined in this list have been proven through regular examination to be beneficial for breast health, which by itself is the primary deterrent of breast disorders.
+However, many of the vitamins outlined in this list have been proven through regular examination to be beneficial for breast health, which by itself is the primary deterrent to breast disorders.

 It must also be noted that most specialists advise obtaining the necessary vitamins and minerals through natural sources rather than supplements.